newracom-ns3/TXS_module/README.md

 To achieve this, we added a new FrameExchangeManager (FEM) that includes the TXS function (which is called TxsFEM), as shown in  Figure 2.
 The TxsFEM inherits from the legacy FEMs (EhtFEM, HeFEM, VhtFEM, etc.).

-> **NOTE**: Now, our demo module may not be completely compatible with a later version of ns-3 (3.40) yet.
+> **NOTE**: Now, our demo module is not fully compatible with the basis of ns-3 (3.40) yet.
 We will soon provide the complete version with full compatibility.
 It means that you will be able to run the triggered TXOP sharing mode 1 in your customized ns-3 simulator by adding our TXS module to your "src" directory.

 ## Cmake Configuration: Please comply following rule
 If you face a build error, you must check the following configuration.